kcsoukup/argocd-applicationset/README.md

 ```

 #### Namespace Values File
-To add new namespace: duplicate other, change directory name and then update values.yaml namespace.name
+To add new namespace: duplicate other namespace directory, change directory name and then update values.yaml namespace.name.
 ```
 k8-namespace-provisioning:
   namespace: